Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Introduction

 In the literature, most of the state-of-the-art methods~\cite{He_2017_ICCV, chen2019hybrid, Huang_2019_CVPR, liu2018path, shen2021dct, zhang2021refinemask,hu2021a2, tang2021look, minaee2021image} adopt a two-stage pipeline for instance segmentation.
 Typically, they first detect the object instance in the form of bounding boxes (see Fig.~\ref{fig:first}(b)) and then estimate a pixel-wise segmentation mask (see Fig.~\ref{fig:first}(c)) within each bounding box.
 However, the segmentation performance of such methods is limited due to the inaccurate bounding boxes.
 For example, the classic Mask R-CNN~\cite{He_2017_ICCV} performs a binary classification on a 28$\times$28 feature map of a detected instance.
 Besides, their dense prediction architecture usually suffers from heavy computational overhead~\cite{shelhamer2017fully}, limiting their applications in resource-limited scenarios with a real-time requirement.

 To address the above issues, recent research efforts have been dedicated to designing alternative representations to the pixel-wise segmentation mask.
-One kind of intuitive representative scheme is the object contour, in the form of a sequence of vertexes along the object silhouette (see Fig.~\ref{fig:first}(d)).
+One intuitive representative scheme is the object contour, in the form of a sequence of vertexes along the object silhouette (see Fig.~\ref{fig:first}(d)).
 Typically, PolarMask~\cite{Xie_2020_CVPR, xie2021polarmask++} innovatively applies the angle and distance terms in a polar coordinate system to localize the vertices of the contour, which achieves competitive accuracy.
 However, in PolarMask~\cite{Xie_2020_CVPR, xie2021polarmask++}, contours are constructed from a set of endpoints of concentric rays emitted from the object center, thus restricting the models to handling convex shapes as well as some concave shapes with non-intersecting rays.
 Another pioneering method is DeepSnake~\cite{peng2020deep} which directly regresses the coordinates of contour vertices in the Cartesian coordinate system.
 Inspired by the classic Snake algorithm~\cite{kass1988snakes}, DeepSnake~\cite{peng2020deep} devises a neural network to evolve an initial contour to enclose the object boundary.
+Nevertheless, the overlarge model size increases the learning difficulty and thus harms the performance.
+Typically, the performance of DeepSnake~\cite{peng2020deep} drops with more than 4 times contour adjustment.
 Based on this strong baseline, other methods~\cite{jetley2017straight, xu2019explicit, liang2020polytransform, Ling_2019_CVPR, Liu_2021_WACV,zhang2022e2ec} continue to explore a more effective contour estimation strategy.
-Among them, Curve-GCN~\cite{Ling_2019_CVPR} introduces Graph Convolutional Network (GCN)~\cite{kipf2016semi} for contour estimation.
-However, it needs an extra manual annotation of the object.
-Dance~\cite{Liu_2021_WACV} proposes an effective segment-wise matching mechanism to build the ground truth contour (a sequence of vertex).
-E2EC~\cite{zhang2022e2ec} applies a novel learnable contour initialization architecture and global contour deformation module.
 Although they report promising performance on the challenging benchmarks~\cite{hariharan2011semantic,cordts2016cityscapes,lin2014microsoft,qi2019amodal}, their contour learning strategies are somewhat heuristic and complex.